yiqingyang75/Kaggle-Restaurant-Visitor-Forecasting/README.md

-# This is a machine learning project to kaggle competiton Recruit Restaurant Visitor Forecasting <br>
+# This is a ml project to kaggle competiton Recruit Restaurant Visitor Forecasting <br>
 https://www.kaggle.com/c/recruit-restaurant-visitor-forecasting/data

+This is new stuff